 What to Refrain from Doing when Dealing with an Addict

 1. Don’t judge.

 Encourage them, but don’t beat up someone over his mistakes.
 Putting the blame on the person alone will reinforce their belief that their situation affects only them, and will make them withdraw more from his or her loved ones.

 Every intervention requires the relatives of the patient to outline consequences that the person might face in the event that he or she does not agree to seek help.
 These consequences can range from not providing financial support, or asking someone to move out.
 If, for example, the person involved chooses not to push through with the rehabilitation, be strong enough to follow through with these terms.
 This tough-love approach will be hard for both the family and the person, but it paints a clear picture of the seriousness of the situation to the patient.

 3. Don’t do things on your own.

-With the high stress nature of the issue of addiction, it is common for some people to want to immediately take action.
+With the high-stress nature of the issue of addiction, it is common for some people to want to immediately take action.
 Resist from doing this without a proper plan.
 No matter how well-intentioned the action is, lack of planning and knowledge can sabotage the act.
-Reach out to a California intervention facility to help with the planning process.
-While at it, remember to trust the professionals who will be handling the case.
-These people are specially trained to handle the situation with the a non-judgmental point of view to ensure its smooth flow.
+Reach out to one of our intervention specialists to help with the planning process.
+While at it, remember to trust the drug and alcohol intervention specialist professionals who will be handling the case.
+These people are specially trained to handle the situation with a non-judgmental point of view to ensure its smooth flow.

-Seeking someone help sometimes start with the people surrounding him or her.
-Do not hesitate or feel shamed by reaching out to professionals for certain situation.
-The road to recovery, after all, starts with the acceptance and openness towards the problem.
+Seeking help sometimes starts with the people surrounding the addict.
+Do not hesitate or feel shamed by reaching out to a drug and alcohol intervention specialist.
+The road to recovery, after all, starts with acceptance and openness towards the problem.